NewTec-GmbH/gitWorkInstructions/doc/versioning/submod_versioning.md

 ### Working on a Submodule Patch

-A GIT submodule is a normal GIT repository.
+A Git submodule is a normal Git repository.
 It is only located within a base repository, which monitors it for modifications.
-If you switch into a submodule directory, all GIT commands for managing the submodule repository are available.
+If you switch into a submodule directory, all Git commands for managing the submodule repository are available.
 A special situation arises here, as submodules are set to a specific commit during update/checkout from the base repository.
-GIT calls this “detached HEAD” as there is no branch context.
+Git calls this “detached HEAD” as there is no branch context.
 To work in a submodule, it needs first to be switched back to a branch.
 Unfortunately, the "branch" specification of the .gitmodules file does not also cause this branch to be set.
 Only the HEAD commit of